SaaS Marketing Strategy: The 6 Elements That You Have To Include

 You may need to take a multi-step approach to your paid marketing where you send website traffic to value-led content first, before sending them to your free trial or signup page.

 When we talk about Unpaid traffic, also known as organic traffic usually we're referring to the free search engine traffic.
 (But social media and email generated traffic also falls under this banner).
 One of the best ways to acquire the web traffic needed is by increasing your content.
 Having a regular strategy for creating blog posts, articles, videos, and other useful value-based content

 It's vital that your SaaS content marketing strategy is based around your buyer personas and what they are actually searching for.
 Understand their problems and the questions that they are asking and create content for those subjects.
 This way you'll provide more value to them and search engines will view you more favorably.

 3. Conversion paths

 A conversion path is the journey that your user should take in order to become a lead in your database.
 It consists of content that the reader is consuming, a content offer, a call-to-action (CTA), a landing page and a thank you page.
 The journey should look like this…

-The user reads a blog or article that is of interest.
+The user reads a blog post or article that is of interest.
 Throughout and at the end of the article, there a relevant CTAs placed at appropriate places.
-They click on the CTA that advertises your content offer and then they get taken to a landing page.
-Once at the landing page they fill out a form and therefore they become a lead in your database.
-They are then taken to a thank you page where they can download the content offer as well as see a secondary CTA.
-They have now converted.
+They click on the CTA that advertises your content offer and then they get taken to a page that encourages them to complete a form in order to download some valuable content.

 4. Lead nurture